-To participate in an IESP program, you are required to pay a mandatory study abroad program fee and health insurance costs.
+To participate in an IESP program, you are required to pay a mandatory program fee and health insurance costs.

-For most IESP programs, you will pay UW tuition, and the typical costs of attending school, including room and board, as well as the costs of traveling to the study site.
+Participants on IESP programs will pay UW tuition (for some program one pays the equivalent of the host institution's tuition), the program fee and insurance, as well as the typical costs of attending school including room and board, and the costs of traveling to the study site.
 In addition, you will incur expenses for entertainment, personal items (such as toiletries) and vacation travel.

 Bear in mind that you should budget carefully, keeping fluctuating currency exchange rates and additional expenses in mind.
 Build a realistic monthly budget, plan how you will withdraw and use funds, and keep emergency funds separately to be available if needed.

-You must make sure that your mailing and billing addresses are updated with IESP office before departing for your semester abroad in order to ensure that you will be able to receive these bills.
+Please make sure that your mailing and billing addresses are updated in MyUW before departing for your semester abroad in order to ensure that you will be able to receive these bills.

 Fees due to the host university

-Many overseas universities require that students pay additional fees to cover such things as activities, insurance, housing, language pre-sessions, etc. If this is the case for your program, you can expect to receive a bill directly from the host university (most likely after arrival), along with information about payment procedures and a payment deadline.
+Many overseas universities require that students pay additional fees to cover such things as activities, insurance, housing, language pre-sessions, etc. While some of these fees (especially insurance) may be included in your program fee, for others you can expect to receive a bill directly from the host university (most likely after arrival), along with information about payment procedures and a payment deadline.

-Because IESP’s programs are considered “in residence,” financial aid applies to all UW-Madison degree-seeking students on study abroad programs.
+Financial aid applies to eligible recipients on UW-Madison programs.
 Therefore, you can apply for aid as you would if you were studying on campus at the UW.

 If you already receive aid, you may qualify for additional funding to offset the extra costs sometimes associated with study abroad.
 Additional aid often comes in the form of loans, although some need-based study abroad grants are available annually.